-However, the internet provider will still know what you have accessed.
-The user’s IP address will still be seen.
+However, the internet provider will still know what you have accessed the site.
+The user’s IP address will still be visible.
 Private mode access does not protect from attacks.

 To access private navigation in Chrome, go to settings and access “New incognito window”; in Edge, go to settings and access “New InPrivate window”; in Firefox, access is reached through Tools and “New private window”; in IE 11, go to Tools and access Safety and then “InPrivate browsing”; in Opera, you can access it from the Menu by selecting “New private window”.

 There are multiple tools on the market that can help you manage cookies.
 These tools are designed either to avoid the functioning of cookies or to block their functions.
 For example, Ghostery or Do Not Track Me.